pmasschelier/pmasschelier.github.io/content/posts/x86_64_strings/index.md

 On the other hand, the x86 architecture contains "string instructions", aimed to implement operations on strings at the hardware level.
 Moreover the x86 architecture was incrementally [enhanced with SIMD instructions over the years](https://en.wikipedia.org/wiki/X86_SIMD_instruction_listings) which allow to process multiple bytes of data in one instruction.

-In this article we'll inspect the implementation of `string.h` of the GNU standard library for x86, and see how it compares with a pure assembly implementation of these functions using string instructions and SIMD and try to explain the choices made by the GNU developers.
+In this article we'll inspect the implementation of `string.h` of the GNU standard library for x86, and see how it compares with a pure assembly implementation of these functions using string instructions and SIMD and try to explain the choices made by the GNU developers and to help you write better assembly.

 ## Disassembling a call to memcpy